Learn what A-TEEM Spectroscopy can do for Wine, Spirits, Beer and Tea analysis.

-What this means is that it can produce a molecular fingerprint of the phenolic content and other key measurement components.
+What this means is that it can produce a molecular fingerprint of the phenolic content and other key measurement components in wine analysis.

-The A-TEEM-capable Aqualog, can run a sample in less than a minute and the analysis can also be fully automated in terms of the phenolic identity and concentration.
+The A-TEEM-capable Aqualog, can run a sample in less than a minute, and collect the entire composition of all the colored and phenolic compounds.
+And the analysis can be fully automated in terms of the phenolic identity and concentration.

-Several world-renowned wineries have adopted this technology, and since it features portability and low sample cost allows it to be deployed in multiple locations.
+Several world-renowned wineries have adopted this technology, and since it features portability and low sample costs allows it to be deployed in multiple locations.

 Of the hundreds of different compounds that have been identified in grapes, it is the phenolic content of ripening grape berries that fundamentally determines the quality of a wine.
 The different classes of phenolics (anthocyanins, tannins, flavonols, catechins) affect the color, the mouthfeel, flavor and aroma to various extent, and most of these compounds fluoresce.
 The individual compounds comprising these classes of phenolics together give the wines their unique character.
 The A-TEEM data collected by Aqualog is used upstream and downstream to evaluate lot-to-lot, regional, and varietal characteristics in wine and grape juice.

 A-TEEM can been used for many applications, from quantify wine phenolics to studies on the chemistry of spirits, beer and classification of tea.
 Use the filters below to find the application most suited for your needs.

 Download the Wine and Spirits eBook and learn the nuances and advances of studying wine using A-TEEM.